-An upgraded intake is our second favorite mod since it is one of the best mods to combine with a tuner.
-Tuners primarily increase power by increasing the amount of boost the turbo is creating.
-This means the air coming through the intake is compressed even further before being sent into the combustion chamber.
-Because of this, it’s important to supply the turbo with more air since it needs to compress a greater volume of air.
+An upgraded intake is our second favorite LMM Duramax upgrades since it is one of the best mods to combine with a tuner.
+With tuning it’s important to supply the turbo with more air and greater air density since it needs to compress a greater volume of air.

 We prefer open intakes to closed intakes.
-Ie. ones where the filter is exposed to the engine and not inside an enclosed box.
 Open intakes have bigger airflow increases over closed intakes.
 The extra flow will help provide bigger power gains, and reduce restriction on the turbo.

 - Approx. 20whp and 40wtq gains when tuned

 - Faster turbo spool

 - Better throttle response

 - 1-2mpg improvements

 The power gains we quoted aren’t necessarily peak power gains, but rather max power gains throughout various parts of the power curve.